 Pack Your Laptop First

-You don’t have to remove the charger (just the actual computer) for most security checkpoints, so don’t pack your wall charger with your laptop.
+You don’t have to remove the charger—just the actual computer—for security checkpoints.
+So don’t pack your wall charger with your laptop.
 The charger is also bulky enough to create a bulge in most laptop pockets, which can put pressure on your laptop.
 Pack the charger separately to keep it out of the way.
 The less stuff you have near your laptop, the easier it will be to slide out quickly at security.

 Get TSA Precheck